Artificial intelligence in fiction

 Artificial intelligence is a recurrent theme in science fiction, whether utopian, emphasising the potential benefits, or dystopian, emphasising the dangers.

 The notion of machines with human-like intelligence dates back at least to Samuel Butler's 1872 novel Erewhon.
 Since then, many science fiction stories have presented different effects of creating such intelligence, often involving rebellions by robots.
-Among the best known of these are Stanley Kubrick's 1968 2001: A Space Odyssey with its murderous onboard computer HAL 9000, contrasting with the more benign R2-D2 in the 1977 Star Wars and the eponymous robot in the 2008 WALL-E.
+Among the best known of these are Stanley Kubrick's 1968 2001: A Space Odyssey with its murderous onboard computer HAL 9000, contrasting with the more benign R2-D2 in George Lucas's 1977 Star Wars and the eponymous robot in Pixar's 2008 WALL-E.

 Scientists and engineers have noted the implausibility of many science fiction scenarios, but have mentioned fictional robots many times in artificial intelligence research articles, most often in a utopian context.

 Background

 The notion of advanced robots with human-like intelligence dates back at least to Samuel Butler's 1872 novel Erewhon.
 This drew on an earlier (1863) article of his, Darwin among the Machines, where he raised the question of the evolution of consciousness among self-replicating machines that might supplant humans as the dominant species.
 Similar ideas were also discussed by others around the same time as Butler, including George Eliot in a chapter of her final published work Impressions of Theophrastus Such (1879).
 The creature in Mary Shelley's 1818 Frankenstein has also been considered an artificial being, for instance by the science fiction author Brian Aldiss.
 Beings with at least some appearance of intelligence were imagined, too, in classical antiquity.